teamtomo/teamtomo-site-archive/guides/EMPIAR-10164/ini-model.md

 6. `numerical parameters`: set the numerical parameters for the alignment procedure.
     This section allows us to define many important numerical parameters for an alignment project.
 Dynamo alignment projects can be split into several rounds which will be executed one after the other.
 Within each round parameters include number of iterations, angular search ranges, shift limits, high- and low-pass filter limits, symmetry operators to apply to the reference and more.

+% need to add screenshot of alignment parameters here
 > At this stage, we don't enforce symmetry during refinement.
 We expect that any symmetry present should appear in an initial average.
 The assumption of symmetry is a useful tool but it reduces our ability to discern any asymmetries that may be present in the reconstruction.
 It should be applied only when you are sure that your object is symmetric and the possibility of unresolved asymmetry should be kept in mind.

 > Press `Alt` when a parameter is selected for a detailed description.